occiware/dev-tools/eclipse/README.md

 	Please refer to the acceleo documentation for more informations on how to write a generator.
 	The extension documentation generator can be used as an inspiration: https://github.com/occiware/ecore/blob/master/clouddesigner/org.occiware.clouddesigner.occi.gen.doc/src/org/occiware/clouddesigner/occi/gen/doc/main/generate.mtl
 - To test the generator, right-click on the "generate.mtl" file et select "Run as > Launch Acceleo application"
-- Select the input model (replace the "*.xmi" filter in the dialog with "*.occie" or "*.occic", depending on what kind of model you want to generate, the target directory, then click "Run"
+- Select the input model (delete the "xmi" filter in the dialog in order to display all files), the target directory, then click "Run"
 - Open the generated file in the target directory to check the result

 Tip: To ease the development of the generator, you can open both generator and result files and drag one of them in order to have both in view at the same time.